Lomray-Software/react-mobx-manager/docs/guide/hmr.md

 It restores store state by `libStoreId` and destroys the previous manager on HMR dispose.

+## Status

+HMR support is experimental and currently in testing.

+Treat it as a development helper, not as a guaranteed runtime contract.

 This is best-effort support:

 - if `libStoreId` stays stable, state is restored
 - if store id changes, restore is skipped for that store
+- some environments may preserve old instances in ways that prevent a full hot update cycle

 ## Vite